liquality/documentation/_posts/2019-11-13-installation.md

     `$ git clone https://github.com/liquality/agent`

-2. Confirm that you are using the `dev` branch.
+2. Confirm that you are using the `master` branch.

     `$ cd ./agent/ && git branch`